 Pine tree art is a great addition to your art projects for kids as they learn more about evergreen trees.
-The collaborative tree art is perfect as part of your winter activities for preschoolers, but it can also be done any time of the year.
+It’s great as part of your winter lesson plans, but can really be done any time of year.

 Our classroom science center has pine branches, pine needles, and pine cones in it right now.